trivalik/openvision-development-platform/README.md

 If you answered something wrong don't worry, just remove "user.ovstep"!

+Recommended to delete the build directory after each openembedded-core submodule update to save disc space!

 # Hints for multiple architectures

 * Removing the "build" directory solves most of the errors.
 For a fast remove use "cleanup.sh".